-I am a British/Canadian writer and academic who is increasingly troubled by what contemporary academia does to scholarship.
-I started this blog mostly to sound off, though it thankfully wanders off the straight and narrow from time to time.
-Currently I am Professor of Cultural History at the University of Lancaster and Professor Emeritus at the University of Alberta, where I held a Canada Research Chair in Social Theory and Cultural Studies from 2000-2005.
+I am a British/Canadian writer and academic who has become increasingly troubled by what contemporary academia does to scholarship.
+I started this blog mostly to sound off.
+Thankfully it has wandered off the straight and narrow from time to time.

 I do have a life besides.
-It includes a lot of travel, especially long road trips in rented SUVs; wine and food (growing, cooking and eating it); art and photography; a lifelong love affair with music, from dead sopranos to cacophonous jazz to the weirder shores of Americana; Coach Taylor, Daenerys Targaryen, Lucas Hood, Rust Cohle, and Olivia Pope; family and friends on both sides of the Atlantic (as well as a good deal further south and east); my beloved partner Yoke-Sum; and my loopy brioche-and-Basque-cheese-eating standard poodle Luci.
+It includes a lot of travel, especially road trips in rented SUVs (though the USA, which I love, will have to remain off-limits so long as the disgusting Trump occupies the White House); wine and food (growing, cooking and eating it); art and photography, which has become a consuming hobby; a lifelong love affair with music, ranging from dead operatic sopranos to cacophonous jazz to the weirder shores of Americana; family and friends on both sides of the Atlantic, as well as a good deal further south and east; my beloved partner Yoke-Sum; and my loopy brioche-and-Basque-cheese-eating standard poodle Luci.

 Luci was named for Lucinda Williams but on reflection she should probably have been called Dolly.